 The City completed a comprehensive plan in 2010.
-During any updates to the comprehensive plan, the Economic Development & Planning department will consult the All-Hazard Mitigation Plan to provide a framework of knowledge around planning priorities that involve hazard mitigation.
+During any updates to the comprehensive plan, the Economic Development & Planning Department (ED&P) will consult the All-Hazard Mitigation Plan to provide a framework of knowledge around planning priorities that involve hazard mitigation.